 An Example of How Tax Savings Work in a Roth IRA

-An argument to use a Roth IRA, or any retirement account for that matter, is how your money is protected from taxation year-to-year.
+An argument for using a Roth IRA, or any retirement account for that matter, is how your money is protected from taxation year-to-year.
 Tax-free growth is hard to argue with.

 The example I use below shows what happens when you invest $5000 per year into a Roth IRA with a 9% annual growth versus investing the same $5000 into a taxable account where you are taxed every year – same 9% growth.
 Let’s assume you were taxed at 24% each year.